 - Other duties may be assigned by the Director of Family Life and Learning.

 - Coordinate logistics and programmatic details for young family programs, including scheduling, virtual sessions, room set-up, food, and materials.

-- Oversee budget of young family programming, in conjunction with the Director of Family Life and Learning.
+- Oversee budget of parent and young family programming, in conjunction with the Director of Family Life and Learning.

-- Work in conjunction with the Assistant Rabbi to build points of young family engagement on Shabbat and Holidays
+- Work in conjunction with the Assistant Rabbi to build points of engagement and plan programmatic content for Shabbat and holidays.

 - Work with the communications department to manage various forms of communications and publicity, including social media, phone recruitment, regular email communication with families, updates for the Kol Jeshurun (weekly print publication), other print materials, advertising, and the BJ website.